MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

    - Access to other browser features via the "..." menu including certificate validation, site permissions, tracking protection and browser extensions
    - Full access to Microsoft [Edge DevTools](./devtools-guide-chromium/progressive-web-apps) for debugging your app

-*Important* To tailor PWAs specifically for Windows 10 that call WinRT APIs from JavaScript, see the documentation specific to the EdgeHTML PWA features here: [Progressive Web Apps (EdgeHTML)](./progressive-web-apps-edgehtml).
-You can learn about testin your PWA on Windows 10, and distributing it in the Microsoft Store.
+> [!Important] To tailor PWAs specifically for Windows 10 that call WinRT APIs from JavaScript, see the documentation specific to the EdgeHTML PWA features here: [Progressive Web Apps (EdgeHTML)](./progressive-web-apps-edgehtml).
+You can learn about testing your PWA on Windows 10, and distributing it in the Microsoft Store.

 ## Requirements